sawantatharva/tesla-website-clone/README.md

 Clone Link (Deployed): https://tesla-website-clone-33956.web.app/

-This is a clone of the Tesla website built using Tailwind CSS, React JS, and Firebase.
+This is a clone of the Tesla website built using **Tailwind CSS**, **React JS**, and **Firebase**.
 It aims to replicate the design and functionality of the official Tesla website, showcasing electric cars and providing information about Tesla's products and services.

 ![Tesla!](/src/images/GitPage.png)